project-fifo/docs/general/installation.rst

 .. warning::

-   S3 does require a host name or FQDN to work, ip addresses are not working to access the store.
+   S3 requires a host name or FQDN to work, ip addresses are not working to access the store.
 Both a DNS server and entries in ``/etc/hosts`` work.

   `XIP.io <http://xip.io>`_ is a good alternative for test systems, it resolves hostnames in the form of: ``*.<io>.xip.io`` to ``<ip>`` so if the LeoIP is ``10.0.0.100`` using ``10.0.0.100.xip.io`` as a hostname for the storage server will work..